 - A plugged metering device or a malfunctioning metering device can cause the air conditioner or heat pump to stop cooling.

-Air Conditioner Blowing Hot Air - Basic Maintenance
+Performance and AC Basic Maintenance | Air Conditioner Blowing Hot Air

 I completely understand your predicament.
-Where I live, the temperature can be 80°F in the day time and then drop down to 35°F at night.
-This can happen in Spring, Winter, and Fall and sometimes you run the AC in the daytime and the heat night.
+Where I live, the temperature can be 80°F in the daytime and then drop down to 35°F at night.
+That can happen in Spring, Winter, and Fall, and sometimes you run the AC in the daytime and the heat at night.
 I always recommend regular maintenance checkups for your air conditioner.

 Air Conditioner Blowing Hot Air